top of page

 When hot and humid air from a jet engine meets a cold atmosphere with low vapor pressure, it causes condensation and so water vapor forms.

-The Vapor Cloud is formed around objects moving with very high speed; fighter jets are constructed to fly at incredible speeds, often exceeding the speed of sound, which creates the Vapor Cloud.
-Isn’t that interesting!
+The Vapor Cloud is formed around objects moving at very high speeds; fighter jets are constructed to fly at incredible speeds, often exceeding the speed of sound, which creates the Vapor Cloud.
+Isn’t that interesting?

 Many Fighter Jets have questionable structures such as the B-2 plane.